cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Rick Andrews: In my opinion, EV was created by the CAB Forum, and I was wondering if you’re going to bring your idea to require CT for EV to a vote in the CAB Forum?

 Ryan: So while I recognize that EV was created within the CAB Forum, what has been established in the CAB Forum is a set of auditing requirements and governing principles that govern EV, including Webtrust for EV and equivalent auditing standards to determine compliance with that.
 But if you approach a root program and say you have a Webtrust audit, that fact in itself is not going to get you into a root program.
 There are a series of other checks.
 For example, if you approach Mozilla with that, you are going to go through a public review, and you’re going to go through a series of document checks by Mozilla staff and later go to public review and discussion.
 If you approach Microsoft, you’ll have their program requirements.
 While EV Guidelines set the auditing framework, there is an additional set that goes on to enable EV.
 As I mentioned on a call previously, CT represents an auditable framework.
 So existing audit criteria essentially have a Webtrust or ETSI-accredited auditor go into your organization, examining your certificate practices, your CPS, ensuring that your CPS aligns with the stated EV policies, and if so, signs an attestation to an assertion.
 It is clear that while it is helpful, we’ve seen that such a point-in-time audit does not address the sorts of issues that affect trust online.
-We’ve had multiple incidents, and we’ve all seen how it comes about—for example, sometimes it’s well-intentioned, but mistakes will occur in a change configuration system.
+We’ve had multiple incidents, and we’ve all seen how it comes about-for example, sometimes it’s well-intentioned, but mistakes will occur in a change configuration system.
 We want to provide the capability for the public who relies on these certificates to actually be able to audit these certificates, to be deserving of that trust.
 So that is why in our view CT is an additional set of requirements, similar to the EV Guidelines.
 Whether they are folded into the EV Guidelines, we’re not pressing on this point.
 We realize that there are deployment hurdles, and that is why we’re working with CAs in the Forum to better understand CA concerns on the technical engineering side, but the overall goal is to provide a publicly auditable detection framework, so that any CA operating in this heightened trust mode can be verified.

 Rick: So you gave an explanation of why the current audit also needs this public audit, and I don’t have an argument with that.
 I was simply asking why not put it to a vote in the CAB Forum before coming up with a unilateral plan to force CAs to do this.

 Ryan: Because we’ve seen that when presented to the CAB Forum, while we can certainly appreciate the multi-stakeholder nature of it, it is certainly not in the interests of some CAs.
-It is not in their interest—their business interests are not aligned entirely with our security goals for our users.
+It is not in their interest-their business interests are not aligned entirely with our security goals for our users.
 Our first and foremost goal as an application vendor is the security of our users, and we’ll continue to act on that.
-And we also recognize that the CAB Forum is a very slow-moving organization—e.g., the SHA1 discussion with the CAB Forum and whether the action of an application vendor has been sufficient.
+And we also recognize that the CAB Forum is a very slow-moving organization-e.g., the SHA1 discussion with the CAB Forum and whether the action of an application vendor has been sufficient.
 So CT is another example of a vendor acting unilaterally, and we can see that some CAs prefer that approach.

 So regardless, we’re going to continue to act in the interests of our users and ensure that their needs are met, and we believe CT aligns with that, and we see CT as going forward regardless of a vote, and we want to understand the concerns, and develop something workable for CAs, and later take it to a vote, but as an application vendor we are willing to take that risk and act unilaterally.